justinmahar/articulate-nlg/README.md

 The generated text for a concept is typically random and, as mentioned, can even reference other concepts.
 This allows you to define hundreds or even thousands of permutations of speech elegantly.

-Conceptual NLG also allows you to vary the randomness so you can bend speech patterns to your liking.
+Articulate NLG also allows you to vary the randomness so you can bend speech patterns to your liking.
 You can make certain text more or less likely to generate, or you can use your own pseudorandom number generator (PRNG) seed for ultimate control.

 To personalize the generated text, you can also define a "context" object that your persona can reference, like a mail merge.